gazzamc/Milestone-Project-Two/README.md

 ## Credits

 ### Content
-- The stormtrooper was created by me using codepen.
+- The stormtrooper was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/wvBprvQ)
-- Chewie was created by me using codepen.
+- Chewie was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/gObMePp)
-- Han was created by me using codepen.
+- Han was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/zYxbqaB)
-- The tatooine background was created by me using codepen.
+- The tatooine background was created using codepen.
 The source can be found [here](https://codepen.io/gazzamc/pen/JjoLyag)

 ### Media
 - No images were used in this project, everything was created using HTML/CSS3.

 ### Acknowledgements

-- In order to keep both my Javascript/jQuery tidy and not overuse HTML in them.
+- In order to keep both Javascript/jQuery tidy and not overuse HTML.
 I used the template element.
-This allowed me to clone the different characters, maps with ease and made the game a bit more dynamic.
+This allowed me to clone different characters, maps with ease and made the game a bit more dynamic.
 I found this in Mozilla Documents [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).

 - In order to clone the templates which were in the document fragments I used this example [here](https://stackoverflow.com/questions/15930706/html-template-tag-and-jquery).